-- Offsetting measures within the plan: proposals that aim to avoid and/or reduce the effect; - Impact assessment: analysis of the plan's effects on conservation objectives; and - Assumptions and limitations: any limiting factors to the assessment which should be borne in mind when considering the recommendations, such as any distance variables or specific vulnerabilities that need to be taken into account. - 4.3.4 Each chapter concludes by proposing further recommendations for avoidance and mitigation measures where required, and consideration of residual and in combination effects.
+- Avoidance and mitigation measures designed into the plan: proposals that aim to avoid and/or reduce the effect, both originally included as part of the plan and recommended during earlier stages of the HRA; - Impact assessment: analysis of the plan's effects on conservation objectives; and - Assumptions and limitations: any limiting factors to the assessment which should be borne in mind when considering the recommendations, such as any distance variables or specific vulnerabilities that need to be taken into account. - 4.3.4 Each chapter concludes by proposing further recommendations for avoidance and mitigation measures where required, and consideration of residual and in combination effects.
 The recommendations provide avoidance measures in the first instance, intended to remove the effects, and these are further supported by mitigation measures where necessary to ensure the effects of the plan can successfully be eliminated.